Patato777/TIPE/README.md

 Programs:
   - graph.py: basic module to implement complete weighted graphs and create random ones
   - Considered solutions:
-    - kmeans.py: classical kmeans, with slight modifications in order to create cluster of given cardinal
+    - kmeans.py: classical kmeans, with slight modifications in order to create cluster of given cardinal (early: early version, legacy; new: current version)
     - genetic.py: classical genetic algorithm
+    - eucl dive.py: Euclidean diving of a graph, cartesian coordinates are associated with each edge